ucirvinesolarcar/ucirvinesolarcar.github.io/README.md

 ### 4. Enter the information about the blog post in markdown syntax

-### 5. Once you are down scroll down and enter some description about the type of post you made.
+### 5. Once you are done, scroll down and enter some description about the type of post you made.
 Then press commit.

 ![Image 4](images/instructions/4.png)